Zabar's

 Zabar's (/ˈzeɪ.bɑːrz/ ZAY-barz) is an appetizing store at 2245 Broadway and 80th Street, on the Upper West Side of Manhattan in New York City, founded by Louis and Lillian Zabar.
 It is known for its selection of bagels, smoked fish, olives, and cheeses.
-While considered a Jewish delicatessen, Zabar's does not serve kosher food.
+While considered a Jewish delicatessen, Zabar's is not kosher-certified but carries a number of kosher-certified products.